bikeshaving/crank/website/documents/guides/07-lifecycles.md

 }
 ```

 On the other hand, the `flush()` method runs after the result is completely rendered and live in the DOM.
-This is required for DOM methods like the `focus()` method for auto-focusing after render.
-The reason for the distinction between `schedule()` and `flush()` is that Crank allows rendering to be async, and coordinates async rendering so that the rendering of multiple async siblings happens together, meaning there might be some time before a created DOM node is added to its intended parent.
+This is necessary for use-cases such as auto-focusing inputs after the first render.
+The reason for the distinction between `schedule()` and `flush()` is that Crank coordinates async rendering so that the rendering of multiple async siblings happens together, meaning there might be some time before a created DOM node is created but before it is added to its intended parent.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";